 Medicare has provided health insurance for the elderly and disabled for more than 55 years.
 It is not automatic to qualify for this program.
 Here’s what you need to know about Medicare eligibility requirements.

-Full Medicare benefits are available to you if:
+Full Medicare benefit are available to you if:

 Are you younger than 65?
 You may still be eligible

 Under age 65, you are eligible for full Medicare benefits if:

 - If you have been entitled to disability benefits from Social Security for at least 24 months (even if they are not consecutive); or

 - Having received a disability pension from the Railroad Retirement Board and meeting specific criteria; or

 - You have Lou Gehrig’s disease (ALS), also known as amyotrophic lateral sclerosis, which automatically qualifies you; or